Sid532001/HdrHistogram_c/README.md

 * Histogram serialisation (encoding version 1.2, decoding 1.0-1.2)
 * Reader/writer phaser and interval recorder

-Features not supported, but planned
+Features are not supported, but planned

 * Auto-resizing of histograms